Maacaa0/PersPortfolio/README.md

+Copy of first version of the project.
+-Scroll snap
+-Kind of empty

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.